Seminole Gulf Railway: Current operations

+Freight

 Seminole Gulf Railway is one of two freight railroads operating in Southwest Florida (the other is South Central Florida Express, which operates tracks farther inland near Clewiston).
 Freight transported by Seminole Gulf Railway includes lumber, propane, stone, steel, scrap metal, and other commodities.
 Freight is interchanged with CSX usually once or twice a week on each line.
 On the Fort Myers Division, freight trains between the yard in Fort Myers and Arcadia are known as the Desoto Turn.
 The Desoto Turn switches customers between North Fort Myers and Arcadia while industries in Fort Myers and south of there are switched locally from the yard.

 Murder Mystery Dinner Train and Excursions

 In addition to carrying freight, Seminole Gulf Railway also operates a popular Murder Mystery Dinner Train from Fort Myers.
 Under normal operation, the dinner train runs five nights a week, year-round from a station at Colonial Boulevard north to a point just south of Punta Gorda before returning.
 The dinner train is often headed by a vintage EMD F-unit locomotive, SGLR 502, which previously operated on the Baltimore and Ohio Railroad and the Long Island Rail Road.
 The train uses a fleet of 1930s-era vintage rail cars named after nearby barrier islands (some of which were previously Ringling Bros. and Barnum & Bailey Circus rail cars).
 The dinner train includes a five-course dinner and has featured over 80 different murder mystery productions throughout its history.

 Special holiday dinner trains also operate including Sweetheart Express on Valentine's Day, Halloween Ghost Train, New Year's Eve Gala, and Christmas Rail-Boat (which runs to the historic Punta Gorda Atlantic Coast Line Depot for a Christmas boat tour through Punta Gorda Isles) to name a few.

 Seminole Gulf has also operated general excursion trains in the past.
 Seminole Gulf first introduced passenger excursion trains and dinner trains in 1991 after losing a major freight customer.
 The first excursion train ran on January 5, 1991, which initially operated from a small platform in North Naples near Railhead Park.
 In 1993, excursion trains began operating from the current station near Colonial Boulevard in Fort Myers and ran between there and the platform at Old Depot Park in Bonita Springs, though dinner trains only operated from Fort Myers.
 By the late 1990s, excursion trains discontinued operation south of Fort Myers and instead ran north of Fort Myers until their discontinuation (which left the Murder Mystery Dinner Train as Seminole Gulf's only passenger service).